pola-rs/polars/README.md

 2. `$ pip3 install maturin`
 4. `$ cd py-polars && maturin develop --release`

+Note that the Rust crate implementing the Python bindings is called `py-polars` to distinguish from the wrapped Rust crate `polars` itself.
+However, both the Python package and the Python module are named `polars`, so you can `pip install polars` and `import polars` (previously, these were called `py-polars` and `pypolars`).

 ## Acknowledgements
 Development of Polars is proudly powered by